nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/simple-workflow-example.md

 1. Go back to the Proposal update node, in Studio Modeler.
 1. Click on the **Transitions** tab.
-   As you may see, deleting the task button in the previous step does not automatically remove the transition as well.
-We will do it manually then.
 1. Click on the icon ![]({{file name='edit_wiz.png'}}) next to the "approve" transition and click on **Remove** in the contextual menu.
    ![]({{file name='proposal-update-transitions.png'}} ?w=450,border=true)
 1. Confirm row deletion on the popup window.